radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 This guide provides an overview of the steps required to create a new environment in Cloud Manager.

-Before getting started:
+## Getting Started

+You will need to have the following before setting up your new environment:

-- Have your license key at hand.
+- Your license key.
-- Know your Cloud Manager version number.
+- Your Cloud Manager version number.
 - If you are importing a configuration file, ensure you have the correct file type saved and ready to go.

-The new environment setup requires you to define the environment [type](#define-environment-type), [details](#define-environment-details), and provides an optional step to [upload a configuration file](#advanced-setup) from another environment.
+The new environment setup requires you to define the environment type, details, and provides an optional step to upload a configuration file from another environment.

 ## New environment set up